 - Encourage children to dress appropriately for the room temperature when resting or sleeping.
 Lighter clothing is preferable, with children encouraged to remove shoes, jumpers, jackets and bulky clothing.

-- Ensure children rest/sleep head to toe to minimise the risk of cross infection
+- Ensure children rest/sleep head to toe to minimize the risk of cross infection

 - Monitor the room temperature to ensure maximum comfort for the children

 - Ensure that each child’s comfort is provided for